darren7753/vidio_google_play_store_reviews/README.md

 <h3>Automate using GitHub Actions</h3>

-To update my database daily at 9 am UTC+7, I used `GitHub Actions`.
+To update my database daily at 3 PM UTC+7, I used `GitHub Actions`.
 I created an `actions.yml` file under the `.github/workflows` directory to set up the automated task.
 However, it's important to note that `GitHub Actions` may not execute at exactly the specified time due to factors such as high traffic or other reasons.

 <h3>Create a Dashboard using Streamlit</h3>